 A: Sure, so I started out completing an undergraduate degree at a “target school” and majored in math and business.
 Afterward, I worked in consulting for about 4 years.

-Then, I moved to a highly acquisitive Fortune 500 company, where I worked in Corporate Finance roles (FP&A specifically).
+Then, I moved to a highly acquisitive Fortune 500 company, where I followed the corporate finance career path, in FP&A specifically.

 I’ve been there for the past 5 years, and 2 years ago I started the evening / weekend / part-time program at a well-known business school.